 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hot Springs is worth considering.

-The citizens of Hot Springs are slightly less educated than the national average of 21.84% for the average city or town: 13.39% of adults in Hot Springs have a bachelor's degree or advanced degree
+The percentage of adults in Hot Springs with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.39% of adults in Hot Springs have a bachelor's degree or advanced degree.

 The per capita income in Hot Springs in 2022 was $39,439, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $157,756 for a family of four.
 However, Hot Springs contains both very wealthy and poor people as well.